WarwickTechCrew/tc-website-wiki/wiki/04-spaces/01-wac/02-theatre/index.md

 When using the Front of House mixing position (SC-ST-201), you will also need to unplug the sound multipin snake from the sound control room (SC-ST-313).

-Note that the theatre uses **Intercom Channel B**, and the studio uses Intercom Channel A.
+The theatre and the studio are on separate cans circuts.
+They both have their own channel A and B for cans, labelled "intercom".

 #### Lighting